European Early Bird Sale: Save up to 30% on 2025 Tours!

 Palermo Cathedral

 The Palermo Cathedral has a long history that can be seen in the architecture of the building.
-The current building was built by the Anglo-Norman Archbishop and king William II’s minister.
-As well as the Norman architectural influence the Cathedral has hints of Islamic architecture due to being built on the site of a former Mosque.
-Then in the 18th century the wooden ceilings were replaced with Baroque paintings.
-This gives the cathedral a unique blend of cultural and time period influenced architecture.
+The current building was built by the Anglo-Norman Archbishop and King William II’s minister.
+As well as the Norman architectural influence, the cathedral has hints of Islamic architecture due to being built on the site of a former mosque.
+Then, in the 18th century, the wooden ceilings were replaced with Baroque paintings.
+This gives the cathedral a unique blend of cultural and time-period-influenced architecture.

 The Fontana Pretoria in Sicily